kildre/marketplace-monolith-node/MARKETPLACE_KEYCLOAK.md

   - Ensure `openid` scope is enabled for all clients that perform OIDC flows.
   - Configure protocol mappers if you need custom claims (e.g., email).

-- Service account / machine-to-machine usage
-  - For backend-to-Keycloak calls (introspection, admin requests), use the `marketplace-api` service account or a separate confidential client with least privilege.
-  - Store client secrets in a secure secret store (e.g., Azure Key Vault, AWS Secrets Manager).

 - Operational prerequisites
   - Network access: backend must reach Keycloak base URL (consider firewall/NAT)
   - TLS: use HTTPS for Keycloak in non-development environments